ChristopherRush/weather/README.md

 ![weather station gui](https://www.pi-supply.com/wp-content/uploads/2018/02/Screen-Shot-2018-02-14-at-17.10.44.png)

-This project uses the Adafruit BMP180 pressure sensor and also the DHT22 temperature/humidity sensor to create a basic weather station using the Raspberry Pi.
+This project uses the Adafruit BMP180, DHT22 or BME680 module to create a basic weather station using the Raspberry Pi and PiJuice HAT.
 The front end of the weather station uses a web server provided by Flask and programmed in Python.
 The interface is done using a javascript plugin called [JustGauge](http://justgage.com), which is fully customisable.

 ## Hardware setup